Margery Norris

 Margery Norris (1521–1599) was a courtier to Queen Elizabeth I. She, her husband and her six sons all served the crown and they have a huge monument in Westminster Abbey.
+From the mid-1540s to 1572 she was known as Mrs Norris, or Norrys.

 Life

 Norris was born in 1521 and she was the daughter of John Williams, 1st Baron Williams of Thame and Elizabeth Edmonds.
 Norris had three brothers, John, Henry and Francis, and a sister, Isabel, who married Sir Richard Wenman.

-She married Henry Norris, 1st Baron Norreys sometime between December 1542 and 26 August 1544.
+She married Henry Norris, 1st Baron Norreys, as he became in 1572, sometime between December 1542 and 26 August 1544.
 Henry had recovered some of his father's lands as they had been forfeit when his father was beheaded for allegedly having sex with Anne Boleyn.
 Her father was a supporter of her husband who was not in favour under Queen Mary.
-Her father introduced the two of them to the future Queen Princess Elizabeth.
-Rycote played host to Elizabeth as her father was one of her guardians and she became close to Norris and her husband.
+Her father introduced the two of them to the future Queen Elizabeth I. Rycote played host to Elizabeth as her father was one of her guardians and she became close to Norris and her husband.

+While Elizabeth did not appoint Margery to her Privy chamber or any other formal office at court, she considered Margery a personal friend, affectionally calling her "The Crow" in reference to her black hair.

+Margery accompanied her husband to his service as ambassador to France in 1566-1569, during which she is known to have corresponded with the queen about affairs of state.

 In 1572 the Queen made her husband Baron Norreys.
-Some detail is known of the Ryecote Entertainment of 1592.
+Elizabeth I planned to visit Ryecote in 1582 but changed her plans.
+Robert Dudley, 1st Earl of Leicester came to the house and Margery Norris spoke of her disappointment and blamed Leicester and Christopher Hatton for the Queen's decision.
+Elizabeth visited in 1592 and some detail is known of the Ryecote Entertainment of 1592.

 Norris was the mother of seven children.
 Their six sons all distinguished themselves as soldiers.